MoonSiftTech/fullstack-takehome/README.md

 - 🤔 We use this challenge to better understand your way of thinking and how you approach a problem.
 Be sure to document your choices (code comments, README, at the live discussion etc.)
 - ⌛ Please do not spend too much time on this.
 It is meant to be a starting point for a discussion.
 Ideally we think it can be done in ~4 hours.
 - 💻 We are not looking for a specific technology or solution.
 We want to see how you think and justify design decisions.
-Please feel free to bring in new dependencies, package the final product as you see fit and generally choose technologies that you think are best. (as long as the front-end remains a React + Typescript project)
+Please feel free to bring in new dependencies and generally choose technologies that you think are best. (as long as the front-end remains a React + Typescript project)
+- 🤖 You can use AI tools to help you with the challenge, but please walk us through how you used them and how you made sure the product was up to standard.
 - ✍️ Once you're done, replace this README with your notes.
 Also include instructions on running your final product.
 - 📬 Please submit your final solution in the form of a GitHub repository and add `badrequest400` and `moonsift` as collaborators so we may view and clone your solution.
 - 📅 Please try to get this back to us in 5 days, but do let us know if you need more time.